headlessng/headlessng/packages/@headlessng-primitives/README.md

 A set of unstyled and fully accessible components for building design systems based on Angular.

+> **_WARNING:_** It is currently not recommended to use this package in production applications.
+It uses Angular concepts that are still marked as "developer preview".

 ## Installation

 To install the latest version of package, use the following command: